jhermsmeier/hotp-totp-cli/README.md

 npm publish --otp $( totp $( pass 2fa/npm.key ) )
 ```

-NOTE: This is a bad idea if your GPG passphrase is stored anywhere else except your head.
+**NOTE:** This is probably a bad idea if your GPG passphrase is stored anywhere else except your head.